steevensalony/code-quiz/README.md

 ## Description

-A weather application that display the weather for today and five days after
+A timed coding quiz application with multiple choice questions.

 This was a challenge given by our bootcamp instructors

 ## Instalation

-To install this code, simply click on the url to my repository [https://github.com/steevensalony/weather-dashboard] and clone the ssh key to your local machine. this is also the link to the website https://steevensalony.github.io/weather-dashboard
+To install this code, simply click on the url to my repository [https://github.com/steevensalony/code-quiz] and clone the ssh key to your local machine. this is also the link to the website https://steevensalony.github.io/weather-dashboard

 ## Usage

-The main use of this application is to generate weather data whenever the user enters the name of a city.
-The application also returns data for the next five days.
-The application also saves the user's search to local storage, and shows the user search history on the page.
-The user can then click on any of their previous search to get the weather data for that city again.
+The main use of this application is to be used to test you knowledge in several different coding topics.
+You have a set amount of time to answer some multiple choice questions.
+Game ends once you've answered all the questions or you ran out of time.
+Your score is saved and is added to the highscores list if it is a top score.
+If you think you can do better, play again!

 ## Credits